Cherry blossoms and Rapeseed in Yoshimi Town, Hiki District, Saitama. 2021: the blossoms started to bloom March 22nd.

 There are several places you can see cherry blossoms and rapeseed in Saitama Prefecture, just north of Tokyo.
 Kumagaya and Gongendo Park in Satte are probably the most famous.
 And for good reason as the scenery is truly stunning.

 But there are also some less known spots where the cherry blossoms are just as mature and they have the beautiful bright yellow harbingers of spring framing the picture.
-One such spot is the Sakura Tsutsumi (the Japanese for a cherry blossom promenade) in Yoshimi Town.
+One such spot is the Sakura Tsutsumi (or Zutsumi: the Japanese for a cherry blossom promenade) in Yoshimi Town.

 Sakura Tsutsumi Park